andygrunwald/your-connection-deserves-a-name/rabbitmq/php/README.md

-# Your RabbitMQ connection deserves a name: PHP edition
+# your _RabbitMQ_ connection deserves a name: PHP edition

-An example on how to assign a name to a RabbitMQ connection in PHP.
+An example on how to assign a name to a [RabbitMQ](https://www.rabbitmq.com/) connection in PHP.

 ## Get it running